ShakirKhurshid/pytorch-sugarcane/README.md

 A deep learning approach to Identify crop disease, (an image classification task).

 # Introduction

-Crop diseases recognition is one of the considerable concerns faced by the agricultural industry.
-However, recent progress in visual computing with improved computational hardware has cleared the way for automated disease recognition.
-Results on publicly available datasets using Convolutional Neural Network (CNN) architectures have demonstrated its viability.
-To investigate how current state-of-the-art classification models would perform in uncontrolled conditions, as would be faced on-site, we acquired a dataset of five diseases of sugarcane plant taken from fields across different regions of Karnataka, India, captured by camera devices under different resolutions and lighting conditions.
-Models trained on our sugarcane dataset achieved top accuracy of 93.20% (on the test set) and 76.40% on images collected from different trusted online sources, demonstrating the robustness of this approach in identifying complex patterns and variations found in realistic scenarios.
-Taking everything into account, the approach of using CNNs on a considerably diverse dataset would pave the way for automated disease recognition systems.
+Crop disease recognition remains a significant challenge for the agricultural industry.
+However, advancements in visual computing, coupled with enhanced computational hardware, have paved the way for automated disease identification.
+Convolutional Neural Network (CNN) architectures, when applied to publicly available datasets, have showcased their effectiveness.
+To assess the performance of current state-of-the-art classification models in real-world, uncontrolled conditions encountered on-site, we curated a dataset featuring five sugarcane plant diseases.
+These images were sourced from fields across various regions of Karnataka, India, captured by camera devices with varying resolutions and lighting conditions.
+The models, trained on this diverse sugarcane dataset, achieved an impressive accuracy of 93.20% on the test set and 76.40% on images collected from different reputable online sources.
+This underscores the robustness of our approach in recognizing intricate patterns and variations present in practical scenarios.
+In summary, employing CNNs on a highly diverse dataset emerges as a promising strategy for the development of automated crop disease recognition systems.

 # Dataset